Children Law Solicitors

 Our family lawyers in Bristol and South Gloucestershire have a wealth of experience, and many are specialist members of Resolution, members of the Law Society Children Panel and are authorised to represent children.
 Our team also consists of accredited family mediators.
 For useful information on a range of child law and family issues, you can download our family law guides or factsheets.

-Book a free consultation with our children law solicitors in Bristol
+Book a consultation with our children law solicitors in Bristol

-We offer all clients a free 30-minute consultation with our child law team, so you can explain your situation and we can talk you through your legal options.
-That way you can make an informed choice about how you want to move forward to get the best result for you and your children.
+In some areas of child law, we offer a complimentary introductory meeting with a member of our team.
+This meeting is designed for you to get to know your solicitor and to discuss your options.
+That way, you can make an informed choice about how you want to move forward to get the best result for you and your children.

 Our children law services